uduonosi/news-aggregator/REVIEW.md

-Link to the deployed application:
+Link to the deployed application: [https://news-aggregator-c5258pwtr-us-projects-70ccb24b.vercel.app/](https://news-aggregator-c5258pwtr-us-projects-70ccb24b.vercel.app/)
+Post fetching does not work in the above link because `newsapi.org` does not allow requests from browser in the free developer plan.

-Link to the test coverage report:
+Link to the test coverage report: [https://na-test-report.vercel.app/](https://na-test-report.vercel.app/)

 ## Self-assessment